 - (i) Refund is available in respect of (a) zero-rated supplies (b) inverted rate supplies and (c) other payments.
 It is important to note that granting refund requires strict adherence to the requirements of the refund provision.
 Refer table (discussed below) of various refund entitlements.
 Care must be taken to satisfy the requirements of 'export' and discussion under section 2(5) and 2(6) provides some additional information in this regard.
 Reference must also be had to the authority available in Mafatlal Industries Ltd. & Ors.
 V. Uol & Ors.
 1997 (89) ELT 247 (SC) for the various principles that must be appreciated in the context of claiming refund. - (ii) This provision states that the application for refund shall be made before the expiry of two years from the relevant date.
 The definition of relevant date in different circumstances is discussed here.
 It is important to note that section 54 operates not only as the machinery provision for disbursement of refund arising under provisions such as section 55 of CGST Act, section 16 of IGST Act among others, section 54 is also a substantive provision vesting the Registered Person with right to claim refund, for example, section 54(3).
 While it plays these roles, it also effectively bars any other avenue for claiming refund.
 This bar operates by not listing any residual provision for claiming refund.
 Conspicuous by its absence is the provision to claim refund of unutilized credit when a registration is being cancelled where there is still some credit remaining after satisfying credit reversal requirements under section 29(5).
-This is a significant aspect to note, that there is no residual avenue to claim refund in 'any other cases' in section 54.
+This is a significant aspect to note, that there is no residual avenue to claim refund in 'any other cases' in section 54. - (iii) In case of taxable person claiming refund of any balance in the electronic cash ledger, reference of clarification in Circular No. 166/22/2021-GST dated 17.11.2021 has to be taken in cognizance where it has been clarified that the provisions of sub-section (1) of section 54 of the CGST Act regarding time period, within which an application for refund can be filed, would not be applicable in cases of refund of excess balance in electronic cash ledger.

-- (iii) In case of taxable person claiming refund of any balance in the electronic cash ledger, reference of clarification in Circular No. 166/22/2021-GST dated 17.11.2021 has to be taken in cognizance where it has been clarified that the provisions of sub-section (1) of section 54 of the CGST Act regarding time period, within which an application for refund can be filed, would not be applicable in cases of refund of excess balance in electronic cash ledger. - (iv) Following persons are entitled to a refund of tax paid by it on inward supplies of goods or services or both - (a) A specialized agency of the United Nations Organization or - (b) Any Multilateral Financial Institution and Organization notified under the United Nations (Privileges and Immunities) Act, 1947, - (c) Consulate or Embassy of foreign countries or - (d) any other person or class of persons as notified under section 55.
+- (iv) Following persons are entitled to a refund of tax paid by it on inward supplies of goods or services or both - (a) A specialized agency of the United Nations Organization or - (b) Any Multilateral Financial Institution and Organization notified under the United Nations (Privileges and Immunities) Act, 1947, - (c) Consulate or Embassy of foreign countries or - (d) any other person or class of persons as notified under section 55.

-Such agencies may make an application for refund, in such specified form and manner as may be prescribed within two years from the end of the quarter in which such supply was received.
-(Vide Notification No. 20/2018 - Central Tax dated 28th March, 2018, the Government has extended the time limit from six months from the end of the quarter to eighteen months from the last date of the quarter in which such supply was received)
+Such agencies may make an application for refund, in such specified form and manner as may be prescribed within two years from the last day of the quarter in which such supply was received.